markallisongit/blog/content/posts/2024/remove-nolock-hints/index.md

 ## 4. Other nastiness

 In rare circumstances corrupted data could be read from partially modified rows that are being updated by another transaction resulting in logical inconsistencies.
 This can also occur on index pages, not just leaf pages.

+When reading data that is in the middle of having a page split, that can also result in some very weird issues.
+See https://sqlrambling.net/2015/05/29/getting-more-data-than-you-bargained-for-with-nolock/

 # The solution